kryptonpust/pin-my-location/README.md

 - View a list of all pinned locations
 - Use Flipper for debugging and performance analysis

+## Installation

+1. Clone the repository
+2. Install dependencies: `npm install`
+3. Modify the `.env.example` file accordingly and rename it to `.env`.
+4. Start the development server: `npx expo prebuild`
+5. Run the app on iOS emulator or device: `npm run ios`
+6. Run the app on Android emulator or device: `npm run android`

 ## Android Custom Setup

 To set up the Pin My Location app for Android, follow these steps: